The-Ico2/WidgetEngine/README.md

 A powerful, modular widget framework for Windows with Wallpaper Engine compatibility and overlay support.
 Converted from Python/Flask to C# ASP.NET Core.

+## ⚠️ Development status / Disclaimer

+- This project is actively under development.
+- The native Windows integration (setting widgets into the desktop background) is not implemented yet.
+- The Overlay engine is present in code but is not fully wired into an OS-level overlay — it is not ready for production use.
+- Only the web-based preview pages (`http://localhost:7000` and `http://localhost:7001`) reliably work at the moment.

+Please treat this repository as a work-in-progress; features, APIs, and on-disk formats may change.

 ## 🚀 Features

 ### ✨ Modular Widget System